-Absences: For absences from class, it is the student's responsibility to email the instructor scans of any paper assignments due that day prior to class time in order to receive credit.
-In addition, students should obtain a copy of the work done in class from a peer in order to stay caught up in the course.
-In the case of an excused absence (e.g. DSS accommodations, documented illness, unsafe commute due to weather safety recommendations, military duty, jury duty, official UAB activities), the student must inform the instructor prior to their absence and must send the instructor a copy of the missed classwork via email from the day of their absence in order to receive participation credit that day.
-Excused absences do not count against perfect attendance in terms of criteria needed to be exempt from the Final Exam.
+Absences: For absences from class, it is still the student's responsibility to turn in assignments due that day prior to class time in order to receive credit.
+In addition, students should obtain a copy of the work done in class from a classmate in order to stay caught up in the course.
+In the case of an excused absence (e.g. DSS accommodations, illness, unsafe commute due to weather safety recommendations, military duty, jury duty, official UAB activities), the student must inform the instructor prior to their absence and must send the instructor a copy of the missed classwork via email from the day of their absence in order to receive participation credit that day, after discussing with a classmate what was missed that day.
 Note: Students with an unexcused absence are still expected to stay caught up with work but do not receive participation credit for their absence.